Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes

-We may now proceed to prove the crucial local error estimates on the numerical scheme in $H^1$.
-In the following we will show two central results: in Lemma~\ref{lem:local_error_estimate_H1_first_order} we show that the method incurs a local error of size $\mathcal{O}(\tau^2)$ provided the solution $v(t)$ remains uniformly bounded in $H^3$ over the time-interval of interest $[t_n,t_n+\tau]$.
-However, we know that symmetric methods are, for sufficiently regular data, of even global order.
-This is indeed confirmed in Lemma~\ref{lem:local_error_estimate_H1_second_order} where we demonstrate the method incurs a local error of size $\mathcal{O}(\tau^3)$ provided the solution remains uniformly bounded in $H^5$ over the corresponding time-interval. \begin{lemma} As above let us denote by $\phi_{t_n,\tau}(v(t_n))=v(t_n+\tau)$ the solution to Eq.~\eqref{eqn:interation_picture_kdv} with initial condition $\phi_{t_n,\tau}(v(t_n))=v(t_n)$.
-Fix $R>0$, then there is a $\tau_R>0$ such that for all $\tau\in [0,\tau_R)$ and any $v(t_n)\in B_R(H^3)$ such that $\sup_{t\in[0,\tau]}\|\phi_{t_n,\tau}(v(t_n))\|_{H^3}<R$ we have
+where $\tilde{C}_R>0$ depends on $R$. \end{lemma} \begin{proof} This statement can be proved analogously to Lemma~\ref{lem:stability_estimate_implicit_H2} at each point replacing the use of Lemma~\ref{lem:auxillary_stability_estimate_hofmanova} by the $H^1$-estimate Lemma~\ref{lem:auxillary_stability_estimate_H1_hofmanova}.
+In the interest of brevity the arguments are not repeated here. \end{proof} \paragraph{Local error in $H^1$.} We may now proceed to prove the crucial local error estimates on the numerical scheme in $H^1$.
+In the following we will show two central results: in Lemma~\ref{lem:local_error_estimate_H1_first_order} we show that the method incurs a local error of size $\mathcal{O}(\tau^2)$ provided the solution $v(t)$ remains uniformly bounded in $H^3$ over the time-interval of interest $[t_n,t_n+\tau]$. {However, like the classical midpoint rule, our present method actually exhibits a perhaps surprising improved convergence property: in Lemma~\ref{lem:local_error_estimate_H1_second_order} we demonstrate the method incurs a local error of size $\mathcal{O}(\tau^3)$ provided the solution remains uniformly bounded in $H^5$ over the corresponding time-interval.} \begin{lemma} As {in Lemma~\ref{lem:local_error_estimate_H2},} let us denote by $\phi_{t_n,\tau}({z})$ {the solution to \eqref{eqn:interation_picture_kdv_tn}.} Fix $R>0$, then there is a $\tau_R>0$ such that for all $\tau\in [0,\tau_R)$ and any ${z}\in B_R(H^3)$ such that $\sup_{t\in[0,\tau]}\|\phi_{t_n,t}({z})\|_{H^3}<R$ we have

 for some constant $c_R>0$ depending on $R>0$. \end{lemma}